ambreenhasan/cloud-dj/README.md

 Cloud DJ
 ========

-A cloud party where you can share sounds with your friends and others by creating continuous playlists.
+A cloud party where you can share sounds with your friends and others by creating collaborative playlists.

 ## Team Members
 * [Ambreen Hasan](https://github.com/ambreenhasan)